View on GitHub

 ECCC: Regional Deterministic Precipitation Analysis (RDPA)

 The RDPA produces a best estimate of the amount of precipitation that occurred over recent past periods of 6 hours.
-The estimate integrates data from in situ precipitation gauge measurements, weather radar and numerical weather prediction models.
+The estimate integrates data from in-situ precipitation gauge measurements, weather radar and numerical weather prediction models.
 Geographic coverage is North America (Canada, United States and Mexico).
-Data is available at horizontal resolution of 10km.
+Data is available at spatial resolution of 10 km.
 Data is only available for the surface level.
-Analysis data is made available four times a day for the 6h intervals.
-A preliminary estimate is available approximately 1h after the end of the accumulation period, and revised 6h after in order to assimilate gauge data arriving later.
+Analysis data is made available four times a day for the 6-hour intervals.
+A preliminary estimate is available approximately 1 hour after the end of the accumulation period, and revised 6 hours after in order to assimilate gauge data arriving later.
 (ECCC, 2023)

 (2002—present, over a sequence of versions)